mjhea0/blog/content/python-cli-tool-comparison.md

 2. Arguments (name)
 3. Options/Flags (--greeting=<str\>, --caps)

-In addition automated help messages are important, and to throw a wrench in lets say we also want a `-v/--version` option that will print the version number and quit.
+Additional important features:

+1. Version Printing (`-v/--version`)
+2. Automated Help Messages
+3. Error Handling

 As you would expect argparse, docopt, and click implement all of these features (as any complete command-line library would).
 This fact means that the actual implementation of these features is what we will compare.
-Each library takes a very different approach (argparse=standard, docopt=docstrings, click=decorators) that will lend to a very interesting comparison.
+Each library takes a very different approach (argparse=standard, docopt=docstrings, click=decorators) that lends a very interesting comparison.

 **Bonus Sections**